chrisa23/Fibrous/README.md

 Ports are the end points for publishing and subscribing to messages.

 Channels are the conduit for message passing between Fibers, and allow decoupling of the parts of your system.
-There are a variety of channel types built into Fibrous, including one way channels that notify all subscribers, request/reply, queue channels that give messages to one of multiple sibscribers, as well as some channels with functionality like a last value cache and replay channels.
+There are a variety of channel types built into Fibrous: one way channels that notify all subscribers, request/reply, queue channels that give messages to one of multiple sibscribers, as well as a state channel that acts like a last value cache.

-There is also a static EventBus which allows a simpler mechanism for passing messages when only one normal channel per type is needed.
+There is a static EventBus which allows a simpler mechanism for passing messages when only one normal channel per type is needed and and EventHub that allows auto-wiring of handlers.

 There are a variety of subscription methods, including filtered, batched, keyed batched and the last message after a time interval.